CDC Says Most People Did This Before Catching COVID

 "In the public square, we're seeing a higher degree of vigilance and mitigation steps in many jurisdictions," Redfield said.
 "But what we're seeing as the increasing threat right now is actually acquisition of infection through small household gatherings."

 This is even more critical with the holidays right around the corner.
-"Particularly with Thanksgiving coming up, we think it's really important to stress the vigilance of these continued mitigation steps in the household setting," he continued.
+"We think it's really important to stress the vigilance of these continued mitigation steps in the household setting," he continued.

 Dr. Anthony Fauci, the nation's leading infectious disease expert, echoed these concerns during a livestreamed interview with Dr. Howard Bauchner, editor of the Journal of the American Medical Association in October.

 "You get one person who's asymptomatic and infected, and then all of a sudden, four or five people in that gathering are infected," he said.

 New Guidance Issued by CDC About Gatherings

 In new guidance published this week on the CDC website, the governmental health organization echoed these concerns.
 "Unfortunately, the COVID-19 epidemic is worsening, and small household gatherings are an important contributor to the rise in COVID-19 cases," they wrote.